bestbat/Homura/README.md

 - Only 32-Bit Games and Applications working currently.
 - No winevulkan for 32bit Wine on amd64.

-# Release cycle :loudspeaker:

-New features gets releasd in a week or in 5 days.
-If an existing feature needs a fix then we will release that ASAP and will have a number like 1.2.x

 # Chat :speech_balloon:

 No fear we don't bite ;)